• Home

 ⁣

-I loved that she created a set menu concept and that menu would change every day based on what was available, in season, and tasted the best.
+I loved that she created a set menu concept and that the menu would change every day based on what was available, in season, and tasted the best.
 Fresh and local all the way! ⁣

 ⁣